-A successful conversation is not only dependent on the questions you ask and the empathetic tone you take, but also your ability to ACTIVELY LISTEN to the employee.
-It is the information they share that will help ensure an effective accommodation has been identified and implemented.
+Remember: A successful conversation is not only dependent on the questions you ask and the empathetic tone you take, but also on your ability to actively listen to the employee.
+In the end, it is the information they share that will help ensure an effective accommodation has been identified and implemented.